 The next step in porting SIMR/GSA to a new language pair is axis generating.
 As mentioned previously, SIMR takes two bitext space axis as parameters.
 The mapping from tokens to axis position is performed by using a language-specific axis generator program, one for each half of the bitext.
 Tokens should correspond to the smallest semantic unit of the language in hand.
 Usually, such units are words.
-Like English tokens, Malay tokens are space.
-So separated by a approximation is to assign a position to every space-delimited token, taking in consideration punctuation marks and numbers.
+Like English tokens, Malay tokens are separated by space.
+So a simple approximation is to assign a position to every space-delimited token, taking in consideration punctuation marks and numbers.
 The position of a token (in character) is the position of its median character.
-For example, the axis for the sentence "tujuh tabiat gambaran seluruh." looks like this:
+For example, the axis for the sentence "tujuh tabiat gambaran seluruh ." looks like this:

-- 0 <EOS>
+0 <EOS>

-- 3 tujuh
+3 tujuh

-- 9.5 tabiat
+9.5 tabiat

-- 17.5 gambaran
+17.5 gambaran

+26 seluruh

-- 26 seluruh 31 .
+31 .

-- 31.5 <EOS>
+31.5 <EOS>